 El Cuervo volcano is one of the landmark views of Lanzarote Island.
 It represents the huge volcanic activity that took place here between 1730 and 1736 when 36 new volcanos were formed and lava covered one-fourth of the island.

 This was the first volcano that emerged and started the transformation of the island.
 So this is one of those symbolic Instagram spots in Lanzarote for sure!

 You can either walk around it and also hike inside the crater (there is an official hiking path) or you can climb a volcano on the opposite side of the road – Montaña Negra – like we did and get this overview of the volcanic landscape of Lanzarote.
 Isn’t it majestic and dramatic at the same time?

 4. Playa de Famara beach

-Famara beach is one of the most famous and instagrammable beaches in Lanzarote and I guess you can tell why!
-It is a beautiful and very wide sandy beach with breathtaking background – a 600-700 meters high cliff behind it.
+Famara Beach is one of the most famous and Instagrammable beaches in Lanzarote and I guess you can tell why!
+It is a beautiful and very wide sandy beach with a breathtaking background – a 600-700 meters high cliff behind it.
 Including the highest peak in Lanzarote – Peñas del Chache (671m).